FROM AUTHOR TO authority

 For instance, the act of standing out from the competition isn’t front-page news, says Neumeier.

-What IS front-page news – in a world with Attention Deficit Disorder – is that you need more than just differentiation.
+What is front-page news – in a world with Attention Deficit Disorder – is that you need more than just differentiation.
 You need RADICAL differentiation.

 ‘The new rule?’ he tells us: ‘When everybody zigs, zag.’
 We love that.
 Because it tells you that in your business or profession you have only two strategic choices: